Close Menu

 4. Azrael – Known as the Angel of Death (Hebrew)

-6. Abaddon – Means ‘destruction’ or ‘ruin’ (Hebrew)
+6. Abaddon – Means ‘ruin’ or ‘destruction’ (Hebrew)

-7. Daimon – Means ‘spirit’ or ‘demon’ (Greek)
+7. Daimon – Spirit or supernatural being (Greek)

-8. Belial – Means ‘wicked one’ or ‘worthless’ (Hebrew)
+8. Belial – Means ‘wicked one’ (Hebrew)

-10. Gethin – Means ‘dark’ or ‘death’ (Welsh)
+10. Gethin – Means ‘dark’ in Welsh tradition (Welsh)

 Names Associated with Darkness & Shadows

-1. Umbra – Means ‘shadow’ or ‘darkness’ (Latin)
+1. Umbra – Means ‘shadow’ or darkness (Latin)

 2. Tenebris – Means ‘darkness’ (Latin)

-3. Erebus – Personification of darkness (Greek)
+3. Erebus – Symbol of deep darkness in mythology (Greek)

 Girl Names That Mean Death or the Afterlife